DCallaz/flitsr/README.md

   as-is, but allows the user to run these metrics within the FLITSR framework
 * `--multi`: Runs the FLITSR\* (i.e. multi-round) algorithm
+* `-i METHOD`, `--internal-ranking METHOD`: Specify the order in which the elements of each FLITSR basis are ranked. "flitsr" uses the order that FLITSR returns the basis in (i.e. from FLITSRs lowest to highest recursion depth), which aligns with FLITSRs confidence for each element being a fault. "reverse" uses the reverse of "flitsr" (i.e. the order in which FLITSR identifies the elements) which gives elements that use a larger part of the original test suite first. "original" returns the elements based on their original positions in the ranking produced by the base SBFL metric used by FLITSR.
 * `-r`, `--ranking`: Changes flitsr's expected input to be an SBFL ranking in Gzoltar or FLITSR format (determined automatically), instead of the usual coverage, and produces the specified calculations (or just the ranking if no